On extension of closed complex (basic) differential forms: (basic) Hodge numbers and (transversely) $p$-K\"ahler structures: Introduction

 Before setting out the strategy to prove Theorems \ref{pq def} and \ref{inv-p0-0q-intro}, we first briefly state some knowledge of analytic deformation theory of complex structures to be introduced in detail in Subsection \ref{subsection Deformation theory and extension equ }.
 Let $\pi:\mathcal{X} \rightarrow B$ be a differentiable family as aforementioned inducing a canonical differentiable family of \textit{integrable Beltrami differentials} on $X_0$, denoted by $\varphi(z,t),$ $\varphi{(t)},$ and $\varphi$ interchangeably.
-Now consider the \textit{exponential operator} of contraction operators